Alfred Knapp

-Alfred Andrew Knapp (1863 – August 19, 1904), known as The Hamilton Strangler, was a 19th-century American serial killer responsible for killing at least five women and girls between 1894 and 1902.
+Alfred Andrew Knapp (April 30, 1862 – August 19, 1904), known as The Hamilton Strangler, was a 19th-century American serial killer responsible for killing at least five women and girls between 1894 and 1902.
 He was executed for murdering his third wife on August 19, 1904.

 Biography

 Early life

-Alfred Knapp was born in Terre Haute, as one of Cyrus and Susannah Knapp's two children.
+Alfred Knapp was born in Greensburg, Indiana, as one two children of Cyrus Knapp (1839–1903) and Susana Knapp (née Hudson, 1840–1918).
 In his later years, Knapp spent most of his years behind bars in state prisons for brutal assaults on women.
 Despite this, he had joined the Fourth Christian Church and admitted to the Christian Endeavor Society, where he was described as a man of unassuming manners.
 At the time of his arrest, he was living with his fourth wife in Indianapolis.

 Murder of Hannah Knapp

 On December 21, 1902, Hannah Knapp (née Goddard), Alfred's third wife, suddenly disappeared from her Cincinnati home.
 That morning, her husband had awoken with a seizing impulse to strangle her.
 After killing her, Knapp got a box and stuffed the body inside before nailing it up.
 Knapp then proceeded to haul the body two miles away, dumping it into the Great Miami River.

 After her disappearance, Alfred spent several days in Cincinnati, constantly visiting his sister Sadie Wenzel, before suddenly announcing that he was looking for his missing wife.
 Soon after, he moved back to his previous home in Hamilton and then to Indianapolis.
 On January 2, 1903, he met Anna May Gamble, whom he soon married on February 4.

 On February 25, Knapp was arrested on suspicion that he had murdered his wife.
 He was returned to Hamilton, where he soon confessed to strangling Hannah before disposing of her in the river.
 To the surprise of authorities, the following day Knapp confessed to the murder of another four women and a girl, starting from 1894.
 The murders to which he confessed were of: